 This horrendous shot is of a bird that came for a second bath at Butyl Creek at 1 pm on Jan 16th (2019).
 Delia found the bird after it bathed the first time at 10 am and we identified it then as a young male Tennessee Warbler but despaired of getting a better view or photograph.
 This is the only shot we got when the bird came back at 1 pm (We’re thinking of rearranging the creek so when the birds bathe, we can see them better).
 In spite of how terrible this shot is, I think it indicates a Tennessee Warbler.

 Under construction.
-Comments are closed but please email Ed Newbold at email@example.com
+Comments on this page are closed for technical reasons but please feel free to email Ed Newbold with any feedback at email@example.com